-While we understand that you are excited to have completed your manuscript after dedicating weeks, months or even years to the writing process, in actual fact this is just the starting point and there are still many steps involved until your book is properly ready to be released out into the world.
-Of course, if you are impatient to get your book published quickly, it is possible to simply upload a Word file to Createspace and then press the print button.
-However, if you are serious about attracting a large audience and selling your book, it is a good idea to invest in the self publishing process by engaging professionals such as editors, proofreaders, typesetters and book cover designers to guide you.
-Regardless of how important the content of your book may be, it is a waste of time and effort if the quality of the writing and the design aesthetics of your book are sub-standard.
+After having dedicated weeks, months or even years to the writing process, it’s understandable that you’re excited to have completed your manuscript.
+However, it’s important you’re aware that this is just the starting point.
+There are still lots of steps to be undertaken until your book is ready to for publication.
+Of course, if you are impatient to get your book published quickly, you can simply upload a Word file to Amazon KDP and then press the ‘Print’ button.
+However, if you’re serious about attracting a large audience and selling your book, it’s a good idea to invest time and money into your self-publishing book.
+This involves engaging industry professionals such as editors, proofreaders, typesetters and cover designers to work with you throughout the book publishing process.

 Book publishing is a creative process

-Engage the services of book publishing professionals
+Engage book publishing professionals to assist you

 Editing your book

 All book manuscripts require professional editing (and unless your friend, your mother or your secretary is a professional editor, they don’t count!).
-An editor will take the time to think about what it is you are trying to say and work with you to express it in the best possible way.
+An editor will dedicate time to thinking about what you are trying to say and then work with you to express it in the best possible way.